How I do it.

 |PIP processor (see below) -- these are needed but fortunately cheap.||150|

 |Room CCTV camera, and mounting mechanism.
 Panasonic wv-bp144 and mount.
-Doesn't matter much -- best to get one that adapts to light automatically.
+Brand doesn't matter much -- but it is best to get one that adapts to light automatically.
 Don't forget to get cable (BNC), lens, and 12 volt power supply too.||200|

 |Large monitor with Composite input (30" LCD)||$400 (big is good).|

-|CE-labs audio and video amplifier, model 400||$40. (optional)|
+|CE-labs audio and video amplifier, model 400||$40.|

-The other eye can be allowed to view or not, as the examiner desires.
+Getting back to the Micromedical camera, the other eye can be allowed to view or not, as the examiner desires.
+This is a good situation.
 See this page for more comments.

 If you have the extra parts and cables, you can also set it up so that you also send the eye camera to the monitor 2nd input, so when you record you just see the eye, but when you play back, you see eye and what you were doing in the inset.
 However, we think it is generally a good idea to see the PIP, as sometimes it gets repositioned and then you have no idea that you are recording empty space.